DCF77: Reception

 In addition to the amplitude-modulated time signal transmission this information is also transmitted since June 1983 by DCF77 via a phase modulation of the carrier wave with a pseudorandom noise sequence of 512 bits length.
 Using cross-correlation the reproduced signal at the receiving end can be used to determine the beginning of the second markers much more accurately.
 The drawback of using phase-modulated time signals lies in the complex instrument grade receiving hardware required for using this time signal reception method.
 Using this method the Physikalisch-Technische Bundesanstalt (PTB) measured standard deviations of ± 2 to 22 microseconds between UTC (PTB) and UTC (DCF77), depending on the time in the day and season.
 This was done in Braunschweig located 273 km from the transmitter in Mainflingen.

 Normal low cost consumer grade DCF77 receivers solely rely on the amplitude-modulated time signals and use narrow band receivers (with 10 Hz bandwidth) with small ferrite loopstick antennas and circuits with non optimal digital signal processing delay and can therefore only be expected to determine the beginning of a second with a practical accuracy uncertainty of ± 0.1 second.
 This is sufficient for radio controlled low cost consumer grade clocks and watches using standard-quality quartz clocks for timekeeping between daily DCF77 synchronization attempts, as they will be most accurate immediately after a successful synchronization and will become less accurate from that point forward until the next synchronization.
 Some DCF77 controlled consumer grade quartz movements promote accurate time keeping by synchronizing and correcting their time automatically more than once spread over a day.

 Network Time Protocol reference clock use

-Network Time Protocol time servers display the refid identifier .DCFa. (amplitude modulation) or .DCFp. (phase modulation) when a standard DCF77 time receiver is used as the reference time source.
+Network Time Protocol time servers display the reference ID (REFID) .DCFa. (amplitude modulation) or .DCFp. (phase modulation) when a standard DCF77 time receiver is used as the reference time source.

+Some time servers display .PZF. as reference ID.
+These time servers evaluate the pseudo-random sequence (or pseudozufällige Folge in German) that is added to the amplitude modulation to achieve microsecond accuracy.